lore-w/jquery-pjax/README.md

 end
 ```

-Deploying a deploy, bumping the version constant to force clients to do a full reload the next request getting the new layout and assets.
+Deploying a deploy, bumping（碰撞、使撞击） the version constant（常量） to force clients to do a full reload the next request getting the new layout and assets.

 [compat]: http://caniuse.com/#search=pushstate
 [$.fn.on]: http://api.jquery.com/on/